Furman University – Greenville, South Carolina

 Furman University, founded in 1826, is one of our state’s oldest colleges.
 The school was named after Reverend Richard Furman, a prominent Baptist minister in Charleston who was responsible for the initial groundwork and establishment of the college.
 (Reverend Furman originally hailed from New York and had also served the High Hills Baptist Church in Stateburg.)

 The university has had three different homes in South Carolina, its first being in Edgefield where it was founded as an academy and theological institute.
-In 1850, it became a university and moved its campus to Greenville.
+In 1851, it became a university and moved its campus to Greenville.
 Furman’s theological institute broke away from the academy in 1858 and became the Southern Baptist Seminary, which is now located in Kentucky.
-Furman University merged with Greenville Woman’s College in 1938 and moved to a larger campus north of Greenville in 1953.
+Furman University merged with Greenville Woman’s College in 1938 and began construction on larger campus north of Greenville in 1953.

 Furman severed its formal ties with the South Carolina Baptist Convention and became an independent university in 1992.
 Today, Furman offers a wide variety of majors, but it has always been a liberal arts college first and foremost.